njb2163/quest-friender/README.txt

 Steps one by one.

+1. pip install -r requirements.txt
-1. cd frontend
+2. cd frontend
-2. npm install
+3. npm install
-3. npm run start-all
+4. npm run start-all

 This will start both the Flask server and the React server!